mtzfactory/nango/docs/docs/build-integrations/create-integration.md

         return { status: response.status, statusText: response.statusText };
 ```
-If you are curioys about `this.httpRequest` you can learn more about it in the [NangoAction reference](reference/nango-action-reference.md#httpRequest)
+If you are curious about `this.httpRequest` you can learn more about it in the [NangoAction reference](reference/nango-action-reference.md#httpRequest)

 Et voila, if you put everything together your `notify.action.ts` file should now look like this:
 ```ts title="notify.action.ts"